atim-radiocommunications/armapi/exemples/raspberry_pi/arminfo/README.md

 ## Compilation ###

 ### On raspberry pi ###
-You have need to executer the 'make' command into this folder.
+You have need to executer the 'make' command into this folder with the TTY parameter.
+For example on RPi 1 and 2 you neet to call:

+	$make TTY=/dev/ttyAMA0

 ### On host ###
-You have need to executer the 'make' command with TARGET option into this folder.
+You have need to executer the 'make' command with TARGET and TTY option into this folder.
 For example, if your cross comparator is installed on you system and is named by 'arm-linux-gnueabihf-', the commend to call is:

-	$'make TARGET=arm-linux-gnueabihf-'
+	$make TARGET=arm-linux-gnueabihf- TTY=/dev/ttyAMA0

 ## Installation ##